swellaby/generator-swell/docs/vscode.md

 ## Tasks
 Tasks are defined in the `.vscode/tasks.json` file.
-I would highly reccomend the extension [Status Bar Tasks][tasks-extension], it turns you tasks into buttons at the button of VS Code.
+I would highly reccomend the extension [Status Bar Tasks][tasks-extension], it turns your tasks into buttons at the button of VS Code.

 We provide the following tasks: